-- ii) Devolved procurement and contract monitoring / management activity currently undertaken within Adult Social Care and Health, Children's Services and Environment, Planning and Regeneration be centralised to: ensure delivery of economies of scale; develop and enhance the internal control framework; and ensure that a central team has officers with the skills required to manage contracts effectively. - iii) Each area of procurement activity is to have a Performance Advisory Group of not more than six Borough residents who meet four times per annum to co-ordinate and articulate feedback from the end user with Procurement Officers. - iv) Cabinet outline approaches the council will take to encourage local companies to benefit from local business opportunities.
-Recommended options include: - Establishment of a customer facing Business Helpdesk; - > Enhancements to the 'Business' section of the council's web site: - Providing briefings to local business forums on business opportunities available, including the Procure4London portal;
+- 2. Devolved procurement activity currently undertaken within Adult Social Care and Health, Children's Services and Environment, Planning and Regeneration be centralised to: ensure delivery of economies of scale; develop and enhance the internal control framework; and ensure that a central team has officers with the skills required to manage contracts effectively.
+Contract monitoring / management activity should be retained within directorates, with Chief Officers being accountable for the management of all contracts falling within their remit. - Each area of procurement activity is to have a Performance Advisory Group of not more than six Borough residents who meet four times per annum to co-ordinate and articulate feedback from the end user with Procurement Officers. - 4.
+Cabinet be requested to: amend the Corporate Plan to include a corporate priority relating to local businesses; and outline the approach the council will take to encourage local companies to benefit from local business opportunities.
+Recommended options include: - Establishment of a customer facing Business Helpdesk;